francisfuzz/dotcom/_posts/2025-12-29-a-decade-at-github.md

 ## 4. Don't just teach your team—find others who use the same technologies and equip them too

-When I became the ombudsperson for [GitHub Actions](https://github.com/features/actions), I published our internal support documentation in a location where product engineers could see what we were working on and what questions we were getting.
+When I became one of the internal [ombudspersons](https://en.wikipedia.org/wiki/Ombudsman) for [GitHub Actions](https://github.com/features/actions), I published our internal support documentation in a location where product engineers could see what we were working on and what questions we were getting.
 Other teams working with integrators and customers building on GitHub Actions could use it too.

 This was a turning point.
 I realized I enjoyed being in the weeds—and sometimes climbing up to see the forest.
 That forest-level view came from pausing to reflect: What's the core issue or lesson here?
 Who else could benefit from what I've learned?